IanFlickinger/SudokuSolvers/src/solvers/README.md

     P(t, Δ) = exp(Δ / t)

-It is also often recommended to sample a series of random state changes (markov chain) in between temperature updates.
-This is the approach taken in [[1]](#references), recommended in [[2]](#references) and implemented here.
-As recommended in [[1]] the length of this chain is equal to the square of the number of empty cells in the provided puzzle.
+It is also often encouraged to sample a *series* of random state changes (markov chain) in between temperature updates.
+This is the approach taken in [[1]](#references), suggested in [[2]](#references), and implemented here.
+As recommended in [[1]](#references) the length of this chain is equal to the square of the number of empty cells in the provided puzzle.

+Before applying these decisions to the partially-filled Sudoku, the empty values must be initialized.
+To reduce the search space of the sudoku, each puzzle can be initialized so that every row contains one of every value.
+Thus, constraint violations only occur in the boxes and columns, and the random state changes can be limited to swapping two cells in the same row.

 ## Collapsing Graph